 • 1 tablespoon all-purpose flour, preferably unbleached

-• 1 1/2 to 2 tablespoons dry sherry (or dry white wine)
+• 1 1/2 to 2 tablespoons dry sherry, or dry white wine

-• 1/2 cup grated sharp Cheddar cheese
+• 1/2 cup shredded sharp Cheddar cheese

-• 1/2 cup grated Havarti cheese
+• 1/2 cup shredded Havarti cheese

 • 1 1/2 teaspoons Worcestershire sauce